 By Matthew Cushen

-Every other month, we sit down as a team for a day to review each of our portfolio of investments – 23 businesses now.
+Every other month, we sit down as a team for a day to review each of our portfolio of investments.
 It’s a chance for the Investor Director in each business to gather some views from the rest of the team that are less involved.
 It helps us to get different perspectives and challenge ourselves about progress, risks and opportunities for each business.
 But is also gives us a view on how we are performing across both selecting and helping the businesses.
 As a result, we always end up changing or finessing some aspect of how we operate.

 In our latest review we had pause for thought about how we assess the personalities and behaviours of the teams we are backing.
 Of course, it’s a cliché in the investing world that you back teams.
 And within our criteria for choosing investments, the team has the highest weighting (alongside the market at 25%, with the idea 15%, marketing & communications also 15% and the commercial model at 10%).